Market Harborough: 1900–1999

-In 1950 the canal basin was the venue for a week long National Festival of Boats, the first such festival organised by the Inland Waterways Association and marking the beginning of the revival of the canal network for leisure use.
+In 1950 the canal basin was the venue for a week-long National Festival of Boats, the first such festival organised by the Inland Waterways Association and marking the beginning of the revival of the canal network for leisure use.
 The old brewery site was acquired for a bus station in 1951 and in 1958 a main car park was opened at the Commons and further car parks established in the 1960s to deal with the increasing demand.
 Proposals for development of an industrial estate at Riverside and Rockingham Road were approved in 1962 and the area developed during the 1960s.

-Following serious flooding in the town centre on 2 July 1958, a flood relief scheme was begun and the river bed was straightened and deepened.
+Following serious flooding in the town centre on 2 July 1958, a flood relief scheme was begun, and the riverbed was straightened and deepened.

 In 1968 the centre of Market Harborough was declared a conservation area.
 Major developments included the development of headquarters for Golden Wonder crisp makers, and the demolition of the old Symington factory in Adam and Eve Street for redevelopment as Eden Court shops and flats.

 During the 1970s, draft proposals were made for an inner relief road to avoid traffic congestion in the town centre.
 However, it was rejected in favour of a bypass outside the town.

 In 1980 the Symington's factory at Church Square was redeveloped as the District Council offices, library and museum.
 Plans for an A6 by-pass were approved by the Department for Transport during the 1980s and the 5 mi road costing £9.5m was opened in June 1992.
 In addition, proposals were made for a new east-west link road (A14) between the A1 and M1 and a route was identified 10 mi south.
 It was opened in summer 1991.
 The opening of these roads has reduced considerably the volume of heavy goods vehicles passing through the town centre.

 Associated improvements to the town centre took place as part of a "By-pass Demonstration Project" completed in 1994.
 This involved comprehensive re-paving and new street furniture to make the centre more pedestrian friendly whilst through-traffic with a 20 mi/h speed limit.

 In 1993 the former cattle market, bus station, indoor market and several properties next to the old post office and the former Peacock Hotel were re-developed to form a new pedestrianised shopping centre called St Mary's Place.
 This included a Sainsbury's supermarket.